What is Brand Equity?

 The perceived quality of a product depends on its performance, reliability, features, durability, conformity with specifications, finish, service, and fit.
 But for a service, perceived quality depends on responsiveness, tangibles, competence, reliability, responsiveness, and empathy.
 Customers’ The knowledge that a customer possesses about the brand and his association and experience with the brand are important variables for decision making.

 For example, Pepsi has a brand image that is built over a period of time.
 Customers have perceived this brand as an image of youth, innovation, fun, dynamic, next-generation drink, cool, smart, and upbeat.
-These perceived qualities have increased the brand equity of Pepsi.
+These perceived qualities have increased brand equity of Pepsi.

 Brand experience is a collective experience of a customer with a product as well as the overall brand.
 It does not include just the product but is inclusive of the pre-sale experience, sale, and post-sale experience as well.
-When a customer encounters good experience with a brand, he will consider the brand as superior compared to other brands, and thereby will definitely prefer it over all other competitor brands.
+When a customer encounters a good experience with a brand, he will consider the brand as superior compared to other brands, and thereby will definitely prefer it over all other competitor brands.
 This reflects positively on the brand equity as well.

 Brand experience can be elevated by evoking positive feelings and emotions from customers.
 Brand experience defines the way in which customers feel towards a brand, thereby creating brand-faithful customers and eventually increasing brand equity.